-No new mortgage loans have been originated and no new loan notes have been issued by the Company since 1998.
+No new mortgage loans have been originated and no new loan notes have been issued by the Company since 1997.

-The profit for the financial year amounted to £104,206 (2022: Loss of £42,967).
-Total equity at 31 December 2023 amounted to £2,214,615 (2022: £2,110,409).
-The Company has recognised profit during the year in contrast to a loss in prior year.
-The principal reasons for the Company making a profit can be attributed to the increase in Bank of England base rates in the current year, to high of 5,25% in August 2023, which has resulted in the Company earning significantly more interest income on its cash at bank.
+The loss for the financial year amounted to £3,316 (2022: loss of £21,325).
+Total equity at 31 December 2023 amounted to £847,830 (2022: £851,146).
+The Company has recognised a smaller loss during the current year than during the prior year.
+The principal reason for this can be attributed to the increase in Bank of England base rates in the current year, to a high of 5.25% in August 2023, which has resulted in the Company earning significantly more interest income on its cash at bank.

-The Company has incurred reduced net fair value losses of £438 (2022: net losses of £3,453).
+The Company has incurred increased net fair value losses of £70,678 (2022: net losses of £40,322).
 The Company has recognised net fair value losses during the year mainly due to a change in the fair valuation, which has been driven by updated model assumptions, such as the discount factor, which has increased with Bank of England base rate and a change in the forecast Halifax House Price Index ("HPI").

 The mortgage portfolio is subject to the economic factors relating to the housing market (see "Credit risk" below).
 These factors did not have any significant bearing on the Company's arrears levels (see note 13.1).
+The net interest income is determined by a margin earned between the interest received on the mortgage portfolio and the interest paid to the Note holders.
+The Notes are listed on the London Stock Exchange.